-- Please gather all ingredients prior to class if you will be cooking along. - It is helpful to organize the ingredients by recipe on rimmed baking sheets. - Feel free to pre-measure ingredients, but it is not necessary. - We encourage you to prep all your ingredients before class as it will allow you to have more time to listen and watch the instructor.
+- Please gather all ingredients prior to class if you will be cooking along. - Feel free to pre-measure ingredients, but it is not necessary. - We encourage you to prep all your ingredients before class as it will allow you to have more time to listen and watch the instructor.